Jim Harbaugh: Colin Kaepernick Is A Super Bowl Quarterback

 — Bleacher Report (@BleacherReport) March 21, 2017

-Much of Kaepernick’s allure came against Green Bay in the 2012-13 playoffs, when the primarily read-option QB stunned the unsuspecting Packers for 181 yards and a 45-31 win.
+Much of Kaepernick’s allure came against Green Bay in the 2012-13 playoffs when the primarily read-option QB stunned the unsuspecting Packers for 181 yards and a 45-31 win.
 He followed up with 402 yards in the next season’s opener against Packers, officially ushering in what was billed as a new era of NFL quarterbacks.

 “It seems that these days people aren’t as patient,” Harbaugh continued.
 “They want to label someone as being great or not being able to play, being a bust so quickly these days.
 Even after they label them great, then if a quarterback struggles for a season, all of a sudden they can’t wait to tear them down.
 Build them up to tear them down.”

 What about the guy who refused to stand for the national anthem?
 While for many, the answer is part of another debate altogether.
 The kneel-down failed to resonate for a few weeks.
 But, when it did catch on, players from several NFL team followed suit.
-It also caught the attention of colleges and high school programs across the county and bringing the United States Constitution and whether the national anthem and American flag are symbols of oppression.
+It also caught the attention of colleges and high school programs across the country and bringing up the United States Constitution and whether the national anthem and American flag are symbols of oppression.

 And now, the San Francisco 49ers are apparently moving on.
-The club is reportedly looking at three young quarterbacks: Mitch Trubisky (North Carolina), Deshaun Watson (Clemson) and DeShone Kizer (Notre Dame).
+The club is reportedly looking at three young quarterbacks with Mitch Trubisky (North Carolina), Deshaun Watson (Clemson), and DeShone Kizer (Notre Dame).

 Colin Kaepernick donates $50,000 to Meals-on-Wheels, $50,000 to Love Army for Somalia in latest round of donations https://t.co/ABO3l3YLBJ